biskendr/ecommerce-app/README.md

 - React Router
 - js-cookie

-## Development Tools and Coding Standards
+## 🛠️Development Tools and Coding Standards

 This project maintains code quality and consistency through the use of the following development tools and coding standards: